dandi/handbook/docs/100_about_this_doc.md

 ```

 Finally, open up [`http://127.0.0.1:8000/`](http://127.0.0.1:8000/) in your
-browser, and you should see the default home page of the being displayed.
+browser, and you should see the default home page of the documentation being displayed.